Build a Code Review MCP Stack That Actually Works

 - Not checking production impact?
 Sentry MCP closes that gap.

 - Getting shallow feedback on complex changes?
-Sequential Thinking MCP adds depth.
+Sequential Thinking adds depth.